 Sugar Versus Fat in the Diet

-The recent Horizons programme focused on whether sugar or fat is the main culprit for the obesity crisis.
+Is sugar or fat the main culprit for the obesity crisis.

 The programme followed the two brothers (both doctors) during the experiment.
 There were also regular blood tests and some cognitive tests during the programme and endurance tests.